evoneutron/melon/README.rst

         Height of the output (pixels). default: ``255``

     batch_size
-        Batch size of each read. default: all images
+        Batch size of each read. default: All images in a directory

     data_format
         | ``channels_first`` - `Channel x Height x Width` (default)